-For the artwork ITEMS I: 21 841 grams of waste I emptied my wardrobe from accessories, clothes and shoes which had been there without any use, just waiting for recycling or disposing.
+For the artwork 21 841 grams of waste I emptied my wardrobe from accessories, clothes and shoes which had been there without any use, just waiting for recycling or disposing.
 I made notes of the information I discovered from these items, and complemented that with info I could find via web and from my memory.
 I measured these items and then dismantled them by cutting and ripping.
 From this process sprang up both immaterial and material substance which I transformed first into a textile sculpture, a two channel video and a printed publication.
 I have developed this artwork by remaking the textile sculpture and extending the printed material list.
-The work has been on display in two versions.
+The work has been on display in three versions.

-ITEMS I: 21 841 grams of waste begins a series of artworks through which I can examine myself as a part of the global market economy system.
+21 841 grams of waste begins a series of artworks through which I can examine myself as a part of the global market economy system.
 My curiosity to understand, what kind of things I get involved with the consumption choices I make in everyday life, drives me forward in my artistic work: I wonder what may lie behind the items that I have bought.

-ITEMS I: 21 841 grams of waste (ver 2), 2019.
+21 841 grams of waste (ver 2), 2019.
 95 x 122 x 81 cm.
 Used accessories, clothes and shoes, printed material list.
-Installation view.

-Material list (size 28,6 x 21 cm) used in ITEMS I: 21 841 grams of waste (ver 2).
+Material list (edit.
+3, size 29,7 x 21 cm) used in the artwork 21 841 grams of waste.